koinos/koinos-docs/docs/nodes/block-production.md

 Those values are time-sensitive.
 Before signing:

+1. install the current release of
-1. connect the current CLI to the intended local mainnet RPC;
+   [Koinos CLI](../developers/cli.md) and connect it to the intended local mainnet RPC;
 2. query and compare the chain ID;
 3. verify the current PoB address from an official versioned CLI startup file;
 4. use CLI `help` for both current PoB methods;